apache/druid/dev/intellij-setup.md

 The Code Style is available in XML format at [druid_intellij_formatting.xml](druid_intellij_formatting.xml) and can be [imported into IntelliJ](https://www.jetbrains.com/help/idea/2017.1/copying-code-style-settings.html).

 ## Git Checkstyle pre-commit hook (Optional)
-Git Checkstyle pre-commit hook can be setup to automatically run maven checkstyle before committing, saving cycle from avoiding the checkstyle failing later in CI environment.
+Git Checkstyle pre-commit hook can be installed to automatically run checkstyle verification before committing, saving cycle from avoiding the checkstyle failing later in Travis/CI environment.
 The hook can be setup easily by running the <DRUID_HOME>/setup-hooks.sh script.

 ## Metadata